compulim/message-port-rpc/README.md

 ### Why hosting a single function vs. multiple functions?

-We think a single function is much simpler, less responsibility, and more flexible.
+We think a single function is much simpler, less responsibility, and more flexible approach.

 To create a pool of RPC stubs, you should create multiple `MessagePort` and send it through an initializer RPC stub.
 The receiver side receiving these ports should set up RPC stubs for each of the port, registering their respective subroutine.

 ### Can I call from the other side too?

-Yes, our implementation supports bidirectional calls over a pair of `MessagePort`.
-You can register a different function on both sides and call from the other side.
+Yes, our implementation supports bidirectional asymmetrical calls over a pair of `MessagePort`.
+You can register different functions on both sides and call from the other side.

 ```ts
 // On main thread: